martin-t/martin-t.github.io/content/test.md

 ## Heading 2 - table

-Fits in the column[^footnote-narrow-table]
+Fits in the column{% sidenote(side="right") %}

-[^footnote-narrow-table]: This is a footnote that should not interfere with the narrow content below.
+  This is a footnote that should not interfere with the narrow content below.
 Message repeats.
 This is a footnote that should not interfere with the narrow content below.
 Message repeats.
 This is a footnote that should not interfere with the narrow content below.
 Message repeats.
 This is a footnote that should not interfere with the narrow content below.
+{% end %}

 <!-- LATER table-narrow without clear:both, with scrollbar as fallback in case we're wrong, same for code and images -->
 <div class="table">